pretix/pretix/doc/admin/scaling.rst

 memory available allows your database to make more use of caching, which is usually good.

 Scaling your database to multiple machines needs to be treated with great caution.
-It's a good to have a replica of your database for availability reasons.
+It's a good idea to have a replica of your database for availability reasons.
 In case your primary database server fails, you can easily switch over to the replica and continue working.

-However, using database replicas for performance gains is much more complicated.
-When using replicated database systems, you are always trading in consistency or availability to get additional performance and the consequences of this can be subtle and it is important that you have a deep understanding of the semantics of your replication mechanism.
+However, using database replicas for performance gain is much more complicated.
+When using replicated database systems, you are always trading in consistency or availability to get additional performance and the consequences of this can be subtle.
+It is important that you have a deep understanding of the semantics of your replication mechanism.

 .. warning::